Psychosocial Support Services

 Staff should offer available services to the client based on the needs identified during this initial assessment.

-Within 30 business days of the assessment, a service plan must be developed and agreed upon by the client, outlining service goals, objectives, and interventions.
-This should include client-identified needs as well as plans for the continuity of primary medical care and support services.
+Staff must developed a service plan with the agreement of the client within 30 business days of the assessment, outlining service goals, objectives, and interventions.
+This should include client-identified needs and plans for continuity of primary medical care and support services.

-Client needs and service plans should be reviewed and revised a minimum of every 6 months.
+Agencies should review and revise client needs and service plans a minimum of every 6 months.

 1. Percentage of clients with a completed assessment within 30 business days of the initial session.